CodyNicholson/Backend_Development_Notes/The_Complete_Java_Developer_Course/3_Control_Flow_Statements/forLoopStatement.md

-#For Statements In Java
+# For Statements In Java

-**For Statements** are used to loop through code in java, in other words it means that we willbe able to run the same code multiple times
+**For Statements** are used to loop through code in java, in other words it means that we will be able to run the same code multiple times

 For loop syntax: